Joschiller/MediaManager/docs/Manuals.md

 ## 3 Editing Catalogs

 Within the catalog menu, catalogs can be created, edited or deleted.
-Furthermore, the active catalog can be selected or catalogs can be exported and imported.
+Furthermore, the active catalog can be selected by double clicking it or catalogs can be exported and imported.

 The catalog menu is the first menu that will be opened, if no catalog exists yet.
 The menu then offers the access to the catalog creation as well as the settings and help menu.